Main Menu

 Email: u6062513@utah.edu

-Bio: Omur Damla Kuru is a postdoctoral fellow coordinating the webinar program for the WIRED Center and developing workforce training materials under the supervision of Dr. Divya Chandrasekhar, in collaboration with Center faculty and staff.
+Bio: Dr. Omur Damla Kuru is a postdoctoral fellow coordinating the webinar program for the WIRED Center and developing workforce training materials under the supervision of Dr. Divya Chandrasekhar, in collaboration with Center faculty and staff.

 CONTACT INFORMATION: